 Trax JH Ltd named as Powys Business of the Year

-One of Europe's largest producers of wheel balance weights in the automotive industry has been named Powys Business of the Year 2017 following substantial increases in turnover, profit and new business.
+One of Europe's largest producers of wheel balance weights in the automotive industry has been named Powys Business of the Year 2017.
+This is following substantial increases in turnover, profit and new business.

 Trax JH Ltd based at Newtown and Welshpool was also presented with the International Trade Award, sponsored by Lanyon Bowdler Solicitors, at the Powys Business Awards gala finals event held at The Hafren in Newtown, Powys on Friday (October 6).